What a Home Warranty Actually Covers (The Foundation)

 Does a home warranty cover Ring or Nest doorbell cameras?

-No. Smart video doorbells like Ring and Nest are classified as standalone smart consumer electronics and are explicitly excluded from standard home warranty coverage — even by providers that cover traditional doorbell wiring and chimes.
-For this type of device, look into your manufacturer's warranty, a retailer protection plan, or an electronics add-on offered by your warranty provider.
+No. Smart video doorbells like Ring and Nest are classified as standalone smart consumer electronics and are explicitly excluded from standard home warranty coverage, even by providers that cover traditional doorbell wiring and chimes.
+For this type of device, look into your manufacturer's warranty (Nest Doorbell offers 1 year standard and up to 3 years with a Pro Warranty), a retailer protection plan, or an electronics add-on offered by your warranty provider or Asurion Home+.

 What is the best way to protect smart home devices in 2026?

-The most cost-effective approach is layered coverage: rely on your home warranty for covered appliances, use manufacturer warranties for new smart devices (and register them immediately), consider an electronics protection add-on from your home warranty provider for higher-value tech, and check whether your homeowners insurance covers smart device theft or surge damage.
-For a heavily automated home, a dedicated service like Asurion Home+ may also be worth evaluating.
+The most cost-effective approach is layered coverage: rely on your home warranty for covered appliances, use manufacturer warranties for new smart devices (and register them immediately), consider an electronics protection add-on from AHS or Liberty Home Guard for higher-value tech, and check whether your homeowners insurance offers smart device discounts.
+Many carriers now offer 5% to 20% off for monitored security systems, water leak detectors, and connected smart home devices.
+For a heavily automated home with thousands of dollars in connected gear, Asurion Home+ at $34.99 per month may be worth evaluating.